 For the Catholic homeschool conference, contact Regina Heywood at email@example.com,

 We have some large support groups and many smaller ones.
 Most groups have meetings, various activities, and some have classes.
-Currently, there is no list of area groups.
+You can fine a good list of some of those groups here.

 To get emails about homeschool events, send an email to firstname.lastname@example.org.
 You don’t have to belong to any group to receive these.